• Skip to primary navigation

 • Comments

-Ingredients to Make French Toast with Brown Sugar
+Ingredients for French Toast with Brown Sugar

 bread, eggs, spices, salt, half and half, brown sugar and butter.